StarFire1701/System_Software/README.md

 # System_Software
-This repository is for performing system software practicals. <br>
+This repository is for performing System Software practicals. <br>
 It consists of 10 Practicals in it.